APIs and API lifecycle management get a lot of attention, but what exactly is lifecycle management, and why is it so important for your enterprise?

 That’s why we’re seeing large enterprises push to scale-up their API programs – from 10s of public facing APIs, to 1000s: and ones that encapsulate existing capabilities, and are tied to business priorities.

-API management, or API lifecycle management as it’s also known (and how we’ll refer to it in this blog), is another concept that’s getting a lot of attention.
+API lifecycle management is another concept that’s getting a lot of attention.

 API lifecycle management involves the management of your organization’s APIs across their entire lifecycle, from planning and creation, through to retirement.
 Resulting APIs developed through the lifecycle should be consistent, reusable, and compliant, while also meeting business requirements.